Copyright © 2010-

 When we began, we imagined that we would be speaking only to district historical societies as we thought that other organisations wouldn’t be so interested in historical topics.
 The truth has proved to be very different.
 Among the groups to whom we’ve spoken, there have been 22 historical societies, with the others comprising associations such as Women’s Institutes, Mothers’ Unions, men’s societies, ladies’ groups and guilds, retirement fellowships, heritage societies, libraries, arts groups, Probus, Rotary, Soroptomist International, U3A, WEA, groups of disadvantaged people, and other social societies.
 All of this is very satisfying and proves that history is of interest to many sections of society.

-The Community Outreach Group currently comprises 17 speakers: Peter Rees, Ray Savage, Non Thomas, Richard Lewis, Liz McSloy, Anthea Symonds, Rhian Rees, Nicholas Coles, Syd Howells, John Richards, Jeff Childs, Lynda Bryant, Bill Zajac, David Coley, Chris Jones-
+The Community Outreach Group currently comprises 17 speakers: Peter Rees, Ray Savage, Richard Lewis, Liz McSloy, Anthea Symonds, Rhian Rees, Nicholas Coles, Syd Howells, John Richards, Jeff Childs, Lynda Bryant, Bill Zajac, David Coley, Chris Jones-

 If your organisation needs to book a speaker or requires further information regarding the Community Outreach Group, please contact: